 Regardless of the limits in the insurance policy, you may still have options for covering your damages such as medical bills, lost wages, property damage, or noneconomic damages.
-Your lawyer may be able to help recover your losses from sources such as:
+Your lawyer may be able to help recover your losses from auto accident settlement such as:

-If the other driver hit you with a commercial vehicle such as an 18-wheeler, city bus, or company car, you may be able to file claims against the driver and the company to recover your damages.
+If the other driver hit you with a commercial vehicle such as an 18-wheeler, city bus, or company car, you may be able to file claims against the driver and the company to recover your damages or auto accident settlement.
 If there were multiple drivers in an auto accident, you may have the option of filing a claim against each driver.

 The At-Fault Driver

 Many Florida drivers carry auto insurance so that the insurer will assume liability for your damages.
 In many cases, the driver cannot afford to pay for damages.
-However, if you have exhausted other resources for compensation, you may go after the at-fault driver in court to recover as much of your damages as possible.
+However, if you have exhausted other resources for compensation for auto accident settlement, you may go after the at-fault driver in court to recover as much of your damages as possible.

 An Umbrella Policy